-The program, initiated by Gen Fogleman in 1995, delegates authority to Unit and Wing Commanders to nominate highly qualified airmen to attend the Academy or Prep School.
+The program, initiated by Gen Fogleman in 1995, delegates authority to Unit Commanders to recommend highly qualified airmen to attend the Academy or Prep School.
 Commanders have the opportunity to identify outstanding and deserving airmen with officer potential for this commissioning program.

 Admissions Liaison Officer Support

 We have Admissions counselors at our headquarters as well as Admissions Liaison Officers (ALOs) in every local area who will help Airmen navigate the application process.
 For more information, see Find Your ALO.